flatcar/nebraska/docs/authorization/_index.md

 ```
 Now the rule to add the roles to the token is setup, the roles will be available in the key `http://kinvolk.io/roles`.

+Note: The `oidc-roles-path` argument accepts a JSONPath to fetch roles from the token, in this case set the value to `http://kinvolk\.io/roles`.

 <p align="center">
   <img width="100%" src="./images/auth0-token.gif">
 </p>